 Oklahoma was already allowing insurers to renew existing pre-ACA policies into 2014 prior to President Obama’s announcement in November 2013 that states and carriers could renew – rather than terminate – plans that were not ACA compliant for another year.
 So the state has largely avoided widespread cancellations in the individual and small business markets.

 Medicaid and Insure Oklahoma

-By mid-April, 17,374 applicants were eligible for Medicaid or CHIP under existing rules (they were already eligible pre-2014, but not enrolled).
+By April 2014, 17,374 Healthcare.gov applicants were eligible for Medicaid or CHIP under existing rules (they were already eligible pre-2014, but not enrolled).
 Oklahoma is not participating in Medicaid expansion at this time.
 Instead, in early September 2013, the state negotiated with the federal government to get a one year extension for the Insure Oklahoma program.
-The state received a second extension in June, 2014 that will keep Insure Oklahoma functional throughout 2015.
-As of mid-June 2015, the state Department of Insurance had not yet received approval from CMS to continue Insure Oklahoma in 2016.
-The program is included in the Section 1115 Medicaid waiver that the state submitted, and while they’re expecting to get approval, it hasn’t yet arrived.
+The state received a second extension in June, 2014 to keep Insure Oklahoma functional throughout 2015, and a third extension in June 2015 that will fund Insure Oklahoma through the end of 2016.

 Despite the fact that Oklahoma has not expanded Medicaid, the state’s program is facing a budget shortfall and in July 2014 announced a 7.75 percent cut in Medicaid reimbursement rates for providers, which will result in a $48 million savings for the state, but leaves providers facing reduced payments, even as they provide healthcare for more than 17,000 new enrollees in the state’s Medicaid program – a figure that continues to grow, despite the lack of Medicaid expansion (by June 2015, total enrollment in Oklahoma’s Medicaid/CHIP program was nearly 26,000 higher than it had been in 2013)